 The development and monitoring of the Financial Strategy is critical to the ability of the College to maintain solvency, generate sufficient funds to ensure the financing of ongoing activity and to make funds available for investment.
 An appropriate reporting system is required to monitor the implementation of the Financial Strategy.
-The College will:
+The College therefore reports as follows:

-Present a termly report that reviews the financial position and comments on the impact of the results and forecast on the Financial Strategy.
-The report will contain:
+We present a termly report that reviews the financial position and comments on the impact of the results and forecast on the Financial Strategy.
+The report contains:

 - an Income and Expenditure Account, including commentary on performance to date against the original budget and a forecast of the outturn for the financial year;

-- · a balance Sheet; and
+- a balance Sheet; and

-- a 12 month rolling Cash Flow Forecast.
+- a 12-month rolling Cash Flow Forecast.